zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 **Congratulations\!** You’ve now finished the required labs for this course.

-You may save today’s work using Visual Builder’s “export” capability, this will provide you with a starting point if you would like to continue working on the labs, **but more importantly will give you a starting point when you want to create a customer demonstration using VBCS**:
+You may save today���s work using Visual Builder’s “export” capability, this will provide you with a starting point if you would like to continue working on the labs, **but more importantly will give you a starting point when you want to create a customer demonstration using VBCS**:

   - Return to the list of VBCS applications, highlight your application, then click the “Hamburger” menu icon on the right.